Is Coronavirus As Dangerous As It Sounds?

 What are the symptoms of coronavirus?

 The most common reported symptoms of this coronavirus strain include fever, cough, and shortness of breath, according to the CDC.
 These symptoms typically begin to appear between 2-14 days after exposure to the virus.
-However, some infected people have shown no visible symptoms of coronavirus, while others have quickly become severely ill; more than 300 have died after becoming infected, per the health agency.
-At this time, it’s unclear whether someone who shows no symptoms of coronavirus is still contagious, notes the CDC.
+However, some infected people have shown no visible symptoms of coronavirus, while others have quickly become severely ill; globally, more than 2,400 people have died after becoming infected with this coronavirus strain (no deaths have been reported in the U.S.), according to the CDC.
+Some reports indicate that people can spread the virus before they show symptoms, but an infected person is probably most contagious once the symptoms have started, notes the CDC.

 Wait, so what's the difference between the coronavirus and the flu or the common cold?